Secret Service (British TV series): Production

 Stan acquired rights in Australia in February 2025.
-James Marsh is director on the first three episodes, with Farren Blackburn directing episodes for and five.
-The cast is led by Gemma Arterton, and also includes Rafe Spall, Mark Stanley, Alex Kingston, Amaka Okafor, Khalid Abdalla, Avi Nash and Roger Allam.
+James Marsh is director on the first three episodes, with Farren Blackburn directing episodes four and five.
+The cast is led by Gemma Arterton, and includes Rafe Spall, Mark Stanley, Alex Kingston, Amaka Okafor, Khalid Abdalla, Avi Nash and Roger Allam.

 Filming began in late March 2025 with filming locations including Malta and London.

+Broadcast

+The series premiered on 27 April 2026 on ITV1 and ITVX.
+ITV presenters Ed Balls and Susanna Reid make cameo appearances as themselves in episode two of the series.